1963 Tour de France

 The 1963 Tour de France was the 50th edition of the Tour de France, one of cycling's Grand Tours.
 It took place between 23 June and 14 July, with 21 stages covering a distance of 4138 km.
 Stages 2 and 6 were both two part stages, the first half being a regular stage and the second half being a team or individual time trial.

-The Tour organisers were trying to break the dominance of Anquetil, who had won already three Tours, by reducing the time trials length to only 79 km, so that the climbing capabilities would be more important.
+The Tour organisers were trying to break the dominance of Jacques Anquetil, who had won already three Tours, by reducing the time trials length to only 79 km, so that the climbing capabilities would be more important.

 Nonetheless, the race was won by Anquetil, who was able to stay close to his main rival Federico Bahamontes in the mountains, one time even by faking a mechanical problem in order to get a bicycle that was more suited for the terrain.
 Bahamontes finished as the second-placed cyclist, but won the mountains classification.
 The points classification was won by Rik Van Looy.